 Gran Tierra’s Flagship Environmental Initiative in Collaboration with Conservation International

-This initiative has been developed with the participation and support of the Colombia Ministry of Environment and Sustainable Development as well as with the participation and support of Corpoamazonia.
+This initiative has been developed with the participation and support of the Colombia Ministry of Environment and Sustainable Development as well as with the participation and support of CORPOAMAZONIA.

-Local residents have been hired to make hundreds of expeditions deep into the Piedmont, collecting over 4,000 specimens of native plants.
+Local residents have been hired to make hundreds of expeditions deep into the Piedmont, collecting and categorizing over 10,000 specimens of native plants.
 Called “Guardians of Botanical Knowledge,” these residents are at the same time building their knowledge about the native plants and contributing to the creation of important mapping of the botanical make-up of the forest in their areas.
 New species of plants, including some that are at risk, have been discovered by the Guardians.

 “The Guardians of Knowledge program has been very important in providing income and also learning about our environment.
 In our organization we have 89 women from three townships.
 In this area we have a lot of natural resources but not much income, so we are looking to preserve our environment but also generate income.”SANDRA MILENA PISO CAMAYO, President of the Women’s Organization AMNUOC